MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-get-started.md

 ## Next steps

-If you have other questions about this app that are not addressed in the [FAQs for Azure Information Protection app for iOS and Android](mobile-app-faq.md), visit our [Yammer site](https://www.yammer.com/AskIPTeam).
+For questions or feedback about this app that are not addressed in the [FAQs](mobile-app-faq.md), visit our [Yammer site](https://www.yammer.com/AskIPTeam).

-For technical support, see the resources listed in our [House rules](../houserules.md) page.
+If the app isn't working as described, see the resources listed in our [House rules](../houserules.md) page.

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]